espressif/esp-idf/docs/en/api-guides/performance/size.rst

 @@@@@

 - Disabling :ref:`CONFIG_ESP32_WIFI_ENABLE_WPA3_SAE` will save some Wi-Fi binary size if WPA3 support is not needed.
 (Note that WPA3 is mandatory for new Wi-Fi device certifications.)
+- Disabling :ref:`CONFIG_ESP_WIFI_SOFTAP_SUPPORT` will save some Wi-Fi binary size if soft-AP support is not needed.

 .. only:: esp32